On the allocation of multiple divisible assets to players with different utilities: Extension to assets

-The Raiffa bargaining solution for a $K$ commodities bargaining game is based on iterations of the two rules MP and RIP.
-The bargaining is done by step by step, where agreement on the current step becomes the point of disagreement for the next step.
-In the initial step the ideal point $I_n({\bm{S_d}},\bm{d})=u_n$, and the midpoints $m_n^{(1)}=\frac{1}{N}u_n+(1-\frac{1}{N})d_n$ are computed for each player.
-Now, at each step $j$ we first apply the RIP rule $N$ times to find the ideal point for all players and the assignment matrices that can guarantee a midpoint for each player.
-In our case this step requires solving $N$ linear programming problems. \beq
+The Raiffa procedure is a step-by-step process where each step increases the utility of all players.
+The Raiffa Bargaining Solution (RBS) for a $K$ assets bargaining game is based on iterations of the two rules MP and RIP.
+The bargaining is done step by step, where agreement on the current step becomes the point of disagreement for the next step.
+In the initial step the midpoint is set to $\bm{m^{(0)}}=\bm{d}$.
+Now, for each step $j$ we first apply the RIP rule $N$ times to find the ideal allocation matrices for all players by solving $N$ times the optimization problem in (\ref{RIPeq}).
+Then, we apply the MP rule to get the next midpoint vector, $\bm{m}^{(1}$, for the next step.
+We repeat these steps until the distance from the {P}areto frontier is arbitrarily small.
+The algorithm is shown in Table \ref{N_players_table}.
+For simplicity of notation, we use $I_n^{(j)}$ to denote $I_n(\bm{S_d,d,A_n^{(j)}})$.